Sonic R: Gameplay

 Sonic R is a racing video game with single-player and multiplayer modes.
 The player selects a character and participates in a footrace on one of five race tracks, competing for the fastest time ahead of the other racers.
 Four characters are initially available, while the other six are secret characters that become available when the player completes certain in-game objectives.
 Although the gameplay is considered similar to kart racing games such as the Mario Kart series, Sonic R places an emphasis on jumping and exploration, as each track has multiple paths and hidden areas.
-The tracks, although original creations, are thematically based on the art style and environments of classic Sonic games such as Sonic the Hedgehog's "Green Hill Zone" and Sonic the Hedgehog 2's "Chemical Plant Zone".
+The tracks, although original creations are thematically based on the art style and environments of classic Sonic games such as Sonic the Hedgehog's "Green Hill Zone" and Sonic the Hedgehog 2's "Chemical Plant Zone".
 Players can also race through each track in reverse.

-During each race, the player is able to collect items scattered across the track, bestowing advantages.
-Rings, a staple Sonic series item, are abundant; the player can exchange rings to gain a temporary speed boost or open doors leading to short cuts or special items.
+During each race, the player can collect items scattered across the track, bestowing advantages.
+Rings, a staple Sonic series item, are abundant; the player can exchange rings to gain a temporary speed boost or open doors leading to shortcuts or special items.
 "Item Panels" give a random temporary advantage, such as a speed increase or shields that grant abilities such as being able to run across water or attract nearby rings.
-Collection of other special items, such as "Sonic Tokens" and the Chaos Emeralds, may lead to the unlocking of secret characters.
+Collecting five hidden Sonic tokens on a track and placing in the race will allow the player to challenge one of the secret characters; defeating them unlocks the character for play.
+Chaos Emeralds are similarly hidden on different tracks, and the player must find them and place first during a race to obtain them.
+Obtaining all seven will unlock Super Sonic as a playable character.
 Sonic R allows the player to select the type of weather seen during races.
-There is also a "Time Attack" mode, where the player races solo to get the fastest time, and a two player competitive mode, increased to four-players in the Gems Collection port.
+There is also a "Time Attack" mode, where the player races solo to get the fastest time, and a two-player competitive mode, increased to four-players in the Windows port.
 In addition to the standard time trial mode, there are two others: "Get 5 Balloons", where five balloons are scattered across the track and must be located, and "Tag 4 Characters", where the player chases and must catch four others.